AlexeyPechnikov/ParaView-plugins/README.md

 [N-Cube ParaView plugin](NCube/NCubeParaViewPlugin.py) is [MIT-licensed](LICENSE) set of ParaView data sources to load well-known GIS datasets like to shapefiles, GeoTIFF rasters, etc. It's compact and extensible through the published version is focused on just some most popular data formats and conversion types.

+This plugin is not well-optimized yet because we still work on the functionality.

 ## How to Use

 Recent ParaView release 5.7 for MacOS integrated with Python 2.7 and so we need to use Python 2.7 installation and modules on MacOS.
 On Windows and Linux operation systems we can select between Python 2.7 and 3.7.
 Anyway, use the same Python as your ParaView build requires.